All Collections

 If you're not seeing certain inspection types, re-run the ISN Setup Wizard and set all your inspections to import.

-• Note that you can set multiple templates to import for any given inspection type by just checking multiple boxes!
+Note: You can set multiple templates to import for any given inspection type by just checking multiple boxes!

-3. Inspector API Keys
+Inspector API Keys

 Each inspector has their own API keys within ISN that uniquely identify them.
-As a company administrator in ISN, you'll go to Admin->User Administration and login as each inspector to find their API keys (Settings->My Access Keys):
+As a company administrator in ISN, you'll go to Admin > User Administration and login as each inspector to find their API keys (Settings->My Access Keys):

 You'll enter these for each inspector in Spectora's ISN Integration Setup: